 2. The risks of net-30 accounts

 While getting terms is great for your clients, it exposes you to some risks.
 A common problem is that companies that offer terms tend to experience cash flow shortages.
-This problem happens because the companies often have to pay their expenses before getting paid by the client.
+This problem occurs because the companies often have to pay their expenses before getting paid by the client.
 This situation forces companies to rely on cash reserves while waiting for payment.
 Cash flow problems happen when reserves run low.

 Another problem is the increased risk of bad debt.
 Bad debt results from clients who receive your product/service but don’t pay their invoice.
 This situation happens when clients have their own financial problems or simply refuse to pay an invoice.
 Obviously, bad debt hurts your business.